Pelvic Health

 1. Stress: This is a mechanical issue that occurs when the urethra is unable to handle increased pressure on the bladder that occurs with exercise, coughing or sneezing

-2. Urge: Bladder urge is normal (a feeling that one has to go to the bathroom), but urgency (the need to get there quick) is not.
+2. Urge: Bladder urge is normal (a feeling that one has to go to the bathroom) but urgency (the need to get there quickly) is not.
 This is best described as the need to get to the bathroom and the feeling that you are not going to be able to or failing to.

 If you suffer from incontinence the right time to begin treatment is now.
 Call us today!